-However, times and priorities change – you’ve decided that the time has come to sell your Amazon business and move to the next big thing.
-Selling an Amazon business is not an easy task, because you want to get the best terms and conditions.
+However, priorities can change, and you’ve now decided the time has come to sell Amazon FBA business and move on to the next big thing.

-Our guide is tailored to give you all the answers, as well as the best strategy for your sale.
+First of all, you’ll want to ensure you have the best terms and conditions for your sale, therefore our guide is tailored to provide all the answers – as well as the best strategy for your Amazon brand sale.

-Also, supply may be an issue.
-If you own this type of business, the best way to increase your chances is to make an exclusive contract with wholesalers who don’t have a direct relationship with Amazon.
+Additionally, supply may be an issue.
+If you own this type of business, the best way to increase your Amazon FBA value is to make an exclusive contract with wholesalers who don’t have a direct relationship with Amazon.

-Private label businesses are in fact brand businesses.
-If you have your brand that sells a certain type of product, you are considered a private label.
-These types of businesses are very attractive to the buyers because the item has a unique value and the supply is constant.
+Private label businesses are essentially brand businesses.
+If you have a brand that sells a certain type of product, you are considered a private label.
+These businesses are very attractive to Amazon FBA buyers because each item has a unique value, and product supply is constant.

 However, competition can be a big issue for private label businesses.
-To beat the competition and become more attractive to a buyer, try to establish an online presence outside of Amazon.
+To beat competitors and become more attractive to Amazon aggregators, it’s important to establish an online presence outside of Amazon.

 Proprietary products are businesses that sell only one unique product.
-If you have invented your product and registered a trademark for it, you are considered a proprietary product business.
+If you’ve invented your product and registered a trademark for it, you are considered a proprietary product business.

 These types of businesses are on the top of every buyer’s list – so be very wise when choosing a buyer.
 Many of them are willing to pay premium prices and are open to negotiations.